lujanrr/lujanrr/README.md

 # Lujan Rafael Rezende
 <sub>*Data Scientist*</sub>

-I have studied Machine Learning since 2018 in environmental engineering college, in my final paper i used a neural network to detect semantical segmentation of landslides scars.
+I have been studying  Machine Learning since 2018 in environmental engineering college, in my final paper i used a neural network to detect semantical segmentation of landslides scars.

 I have mastery of all stages of developing a business solution using the concepts and tools of Data Science, from understanding the business to publishing the model in production using Clouds.